euroargodev/argopy/docs/user-guide/working-with-argo-data/visualisation.rst

             ArgoColors('months').definition

-Note that :class:`argopy.plot.ArgoColors` can also be used to discretise any colormap:
+Note that :class:`ArgoColors` can also be used to discretise any colormap:

 .. code-block:: python